Return

 At Seasons, Ontario residents have the care options of independent living, independent supportive living, assisted living, and memory care.

-Alberta residents’ options for care include independent living, independent supportive living, and various types of designated supportive living.
+Alberta residents’ options for care include independent living, independent supportive living, and various types of Continuing Care Home Type B (formerly known as Designated Supportive Living).

 If independent living residents find their needs changing, they can add Care & Wellness services to their care plan, as long as they don’t require 24-hour supervised care.